abhilashreddychitiki/smile-script/README.md

 - Store and retrieve call summaries
 - Re-run summaries with updated AI models
 - Clean, responsive UI built with Tailwind CSS
+- Containerized deployment with Docker and Docker Compose
+- Environment-based configuration for easy deployment